globau/ClodMC/README.md

 - new players receive a book welcoming them to the server
 - shift+right-click to sort a container
 - the server announces the name of the player who skipped the night
+- indicates when players are afk, use `/afk` to toggle
 - `/adminmode` to toggle between player and admin inventories